-General Education Courses ACAD 101 Semester Hours Shared Skills and Proficiencies Principles of the Learning Academy 1 Writing and Critical Thinking WRIT 101, HMXP 102, CRTW 201 Composition: The Human Exparience: Who Am I?
-VVKII 101, I IIVIAI 102, CKI VV 201 Composition; The Human Experience: Who Am I?
-Crit Reading, Thinking, & Writing 9 Oral Communication Met in major with MLAN 391 0 Technology Met in Education Sequence with EDCO 305 0 Intensive Writing See approved list, p.
-16; may be met by other req 0-3 Constitution Requirement See approved list, p.
+General Education Courses ACAD 101 Principles of the Learning Academy Semester Hours Shared Skills and Proficiencies Tiliciples of the Learning Academy 1 Writing and Critical Thinking Comment of the House Francisco NATION AND IS WRIT 101, HMXP 102, CRTW 201 Composition; The Human Experience: Who Am I?
+0 0.10 Crit Reading, Thinking, & Writing 9 Oral Communication Met in major with MLAN 391 0 Technology Met in Education Sequence with EDCO 305 0 Intensive Writing See approved list, p.
+16; may be met in the major 0-3 Constitution Requirement See approved list, p.
 16; may be met by other req 0-3 Physical Activity See approved list, p.
-16 1 Thinking CriticallyAcross Disciplines out of the control of Global Perspectives See approved list, p.
+16 1 Thinking CriticallyAcross Disciplines Global Perspectives See approved list, p.
 16; could be met in major 0-3 Historical Perspectives See approved list, p.
-16 3 Introducing Students to Broad Disciplinary Social Science See approved list, p.
+16; could be met in major 3 Introducing Students to Broad Disciplinary Perspectives Social Science See approved list, p.
 16; must include 2 designators 3 3 hours met in Education Sequence with EDUC 200 Humanities and Arts See approved list, p.
-16; must include 2 designators 0-6 Could be met in major Quantitative Skills and Natural Science (3 9-12 Quantitative Skills See approved list, p.
+16; must include 2 designators 3-6 Could be partially met in major Quantitative Skills and Natural Science (3 c 9-12 Quantitative Skills See approved list, p.
 16 (3-8) Natural Science See approved list, p.
 16 [Must include a lab science.
-If 2 2 (3-8) courses taken, must be in 2 different groups: Life, Physical, Earth].
-No more than two courses in the major may coun t toward requirements in these areas Subtotal , 25-44 Requirement in Major 36-38 FREN 201, 202, 250 Intermediate French I, II, Intermed Comp & Conversat ion 9 FREN 301, 302, or 385 French Civiliztn & Culture I, II, Topics in French 3 FREN 310 Advanced Grammar, Composition I 3 One course from FREN 306, 313, 351, 380, 4 05, and 410 3 FREN 401, 402, or 395 Surv of Francophone Lit, Surv of French Lit, Topics in Fr Lit 3 FREN 499 Proficiency Exam 0 Select courses from FREN above 202; may is nclude MLAN 330A or 530A 9 Second foreign language 6-8 Professional Education Sequence 35 EDUC 101 Developing Observation and Analysis Skills 1 EDUC 200 Developmental Sciences and the Context of Poverty 3 EDUC 220 Assessment to Meet Diverse Needs 2 EDUC 400 Internship: Culture & Climate 1 EDUC 403 Internship: Assessment and Instruction 10 EDUC 410 Education in a Democracy 2 EDCO 201 Supporting the Engl as Sec Lang student in Gen Ed Cla EDCO 202 Supporting Exceptional & Gifted Lrnrs in Gen Ed Class EDCO 305 Technology in the Inclusive Classroom 2 EDCO 350 Acad & Social Strat for Estab Inclusive Classrm Climat MLAN 390, 391 Practicum and Principles in Teaching Mod Lang 4 READ 346 Content Area Read/Writ 3 General Electives 3-24 Total EDUC JEDGO N 120
+If 2 (3-8) courses taken, must be in 2 different groups: , , Life, Physical, Earth].
+No more than two courses in the major may coun Subtotal 29-44 Requirement in Major 34 FREN 102, 201, 202, 250 Elem French II Intermed French I, II, Intermed Comp & FREN 301, 302, or 385 French Civiliztn & Culture I, II, Topics in French 3 FREN 310 Advanced Grammar, Composition I 3 One course from FREN 306, 313, 351, 380, 40 3 FREN 401, 402, or 395 Surv of Francophone Lit, Surv of French Lit, Topics in FREN 499 Proficiency Exam 0 Select courses from FREN above 202; may in iclude MLAN 330A or 530A 9 Professional Education Sequence D 1 : 01 (: 1A 1 : CI:II 35 EDUC 101 Developing Observation and Analysis Skills 1 EDUC 200 Developmental Sciences and the Context of Poverty 3 EDUC 220 Assessment to Meet Diverse Needs 2 EDUC 401 Internship: Contextual Factors 1 EDUC 402 Internship: Assessment and Instruction 9 EDUC 410 Education in a Democracy 2 EDCO 201 Supporting the Engl as Sec Lang student in Gen Ed Cl EDCO 202 Supporting Exceptional & Gifted Lrnrs in Gen Ed Class EDCO 305 Technology in the Inclusive Classroom 2 EDCO 350 Acad & Social Strat for Estab Inclusive Classrm Climat MLAN 390, 391, 393 Practicum, Principles in Teaching, Seminar in Mod La ng Ed 5 READ 346 Content Area Read/Writ 3 General Electives 7-22 Total 120

 \\\A grade of C or better is required in all READ, EDUC and EDCO core courses.
-No core course can be taken for S/U credit with the exception of EDUC 403.
-Note that field hours will be required for EDUC 200, EDCO 201, 202, 305, EDUC 400, 403, and 410.
-EDUC 400 and 403 follow the K-12 public school calendar.
+No core course can be taken for S/U credit with the exception of EDUC 401 & 402.
+Note that field hours will be required for EDUC 200, EDCO 201, 202, 305, EDUC 401, 402, and 410.
+EDUC 401 and 402 follow the K-12 public school calendar.
 More information on all these requirements is included in the course descriptions posted through the Schedule of Courses on the Office of Records and Registration website.

 In addition to the requirements for their major, students must meet requirements for the Teacher Education Program, which include the requirements for Admission to Teacher Education, Entry to the Professional Stage, and Program Completion.
-For information on these requirements, consult the Student Academic Services in the Richard W. Riley

-College of Education.
+For information on these requirements, consult the Student Academic Services in the Richard W. Riley College of Education.